Itaira/resume-site/README.md

 Hello.

-This is the React app of my introduction site.
+This is the Main repo of my intoduction works.

-I am not a full-stack nor a frontend developer !

-So excuse the simplicity !
+Please go through my branches and check it out!